manfranklin/Auto-Email-Notification/README.md

 Before relying on the script for important reminders, test it with sample data.

-Uncomment the sendEmail method as shown bellow, run the script and check your email inbox for a notification with the subject line like "Renewal Notification - Supplier 3."
+Go back to your code.
+Uncomment the line your and replace the example email with your actual email.

 ```jsx
  // Send an email notification
  MailApp.sendEmail('recipient_example@email.com', subject, message);
 ```
+Run the script and check your email inbox for a notification with the subject line like "Renewal Notification - Supplier 3."

 ### Step 7: Set Triggers